GLOBAL MARKETS-Shares, euro rise after Bernanke speech

 By Herbert Lash

-NEW YORK, Aug 31 Stocks and the euro rose on Friday after Federal Reserve Chairman Ben Bernanke kept the door open for future monetary easing, although he offered no clear signal of imminent action that markets had hoped for in a much-anticipated speech.
+NEW YORK, Aug 31 Stocks and the euro rose on Friday after Federal Reserve Chairman Ben Bernanke kept the door open for future monetary easing, although he did not deliver a clear signal of imminent action that markets had hoped for in a much-anticipated speech.

 The euro and European shares rose as signs emerged of progress toward a deal to tackle the euro zone's debt crisis.